divyavanmahajan/clientmytcc/python/docs/WALKTHROUGH.md

 ## Overview

-Successfully created a complete, production-ready Python client library for the MyTotalConnectComfort (Honeywell Evohome) API.
-The package is ready to be published to PyPI and used by developers to control their heating systems programmatically.
+A Python client library for the MyTotalConnectComfort (Honeywell Evohome) API.
+The package is ready to be used by developers to control their heating systems programmatically.

 ## Package Structure

 ```
 python/
-├── mytotalconnectcomfort/          # Main package directory
+├── clientmytcc/          # Main package directory
 │   ├── __init__.py                 # Package initialization
 │   ├── client.py                   # Main API client
 │   ├── models.py                   # Data models